vidhunv1/jabber/Readme.md

 ## Private chats

 - Send end-to-end encrypted messages to any valid Solana address.
-Encryption is done by converting your signing keys to Curve25519 to be used in encrypting you messages.
+Your signing keys are converted to Curve25519 to be used in encrypting the messages.
 - Cheap and real-time.
 Messages cost 0.0015 SOL for a tweet length message stored permanently.
 Temporary storage will be much cheaper(it will work like [disappearing messages](https://faq.whatsapp.com/general/chats/about-disappearing-messages/?lang=fb)!).
-- (WIP) Get paid to receive messages.
-Similar to what [earn-dot-com](https://news.earn.com/get-paid-to-read-email-from-outside-your-network-with-a-21-profile-8a388548a9ef) did for emails.

 ## Group chats